sergiogallegos/sergiogallegos.github.io/README.md

 # sergiogallegos.github.io

 ### My Web Page
-1.For the first version i used a template from designmodo.com
+1. For the first version i used a template from designmodo.com
+1. working on ...